isomerpages/mas-moneysense/_investments/A Step By Step Guide To Start Trading.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
 <p><strong>1.
-Open a cash trading account with a securities broking firm and link it to a CDP account</strong>
+Open a cash trading account with a securities broking firm and link it to a Central Depository (CDP) Account</strong>
 </p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Transactions on your stocks and securities listed on Singapore Exchange
-(SGX) will be deposited to your Central Depository Account (CDP).
+(SGX) will be deposited to your CDP.
 In other words, purchases of your stocks and securities listed on SGX that you have purchased will be deposited into this account.
 It serves as safe keeping of your stocks and securities you have purchased.</p>
 <p>This account also provides integrated clearing, settlement and depository
 functions for account holders.</p>
 <p>After you have opened your trading account, you can place your order for